 Simple mechanical-only chain of custody solutions continue to exist, and to evolve with patient needs.
 For example, Itamar Medical launched its chain of custody bracelet in March of 2010.
 “There have been several minor updates over the years (graphic design, improved snaps, and more) but the main change made was lengthening of the bracelet to accommodate patients with a larger wrist size,” say Itamar’s Efrat Litman, vice president-research & development, and Phil Dukes, vice president of sleep and clinical sales.

 “The bracelet is a single-use small plastic band designed to be worn around the wrist of the hand.
 It contains an electronic circuit that signals to the WatchPAT [HST] device the integrity of the bracelet and a unique identification.
 During the night, the bracelet is connected to the WatchPAT device using a small cable (y-connector that is red and white),” Litman and Dukes say.
 “The technician identifies the patient and secures the bracelet to the patient’s wrist by a tamper-proof connector that ensures the bracelet will not be removed without cutting the bracelet.”
-Itamar says the typical clinicians using a chain of custody solution have a transportation background (such as trucking and freight train companies, as well as city/state workers), but it has also seen use within military hospitals, VAs, and prisons.
+Itamar says the typical clinicians using a chain of custody solution have a transportation background (such as trucking and freight train companies who often make use of Lytx or other telematic software providers), as well as city/state workers), but it has also seen use within military hospitals, VAs, and prisons.

 Another mechanical solution is VirtuOx’s VeriSLEEP System.
 It launched in February 2016 and is compatible with multiple brands of HST devices that use Nonin Medical pulse oximeters.
 “The system works by interrupting the pulse oximetry ground wire from the home sleep test device and routing through the VeriSLEEP connector and the VeriSLEEP band,” says Kyle Miko, founder and chief operating officer of VirtuOx.
 “If the system is not connected properly or if the band is cut, there will be no power to the pulse oximeter and heart rate channels, therefore not allowing the device to upload to any home sleep test software.”